TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

 symlinks created to point to the files.
 (The symlinks are versioned.)

 Between `~/.gitignore` and `.git/hooks/pre-commit`, you will be prevented from saving large binary files in the git repo.
+Well, strong reminders, because the reminders can be overridden.

 # Try out some git commands